menu

 Gainesboro is a tiny town located in the state of Tennessee.
 With a population of 967 people and four associated neighborhoods, Gainesboro is the 284th largest community in Tennessee.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Gainesboro telecommute to their jobs.
+Overall, about 20.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Gainesboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.